 The Compensation publish back feature allows Compensation administrators to send back in one click to Employee Central (with a new effective date) all salary information reviewed by planners during the annual compensation cycle.

 Reasons for this topic :

-During testing phases of an implementation we need to provide flexibility to our customers to run several mass publish backs of data to Employee Central from the same Salary planning template so they can confirm that all employees across all entities are correctly published back to EC.
+During testing phases of an implementation we need to be able to run several mass publish backs of data to Employee Central from the same Salary planning template in order to confirm that all employees across all entities get published back to EC correctly.